phil-lewis-exe/COMM109_Week01_Workshop1b/README.md

 Getting started:

- - Create a new GitHub account using your University of Exeter email (for use in your academic work).
+ - Goto https://github.com/signup and create a new GitHub account using your University of Exeter email (for use in your academic work).
  - Sign into the account
  - Goto https://classroom.github.com/a/7UFdGukz and click to accept the assignment
  - Click to Launch in CodeSpaces.
 You will see a web interface to CodeSpaces (based on VS Code).